 - Drain beef, discarding marinade.
 Drain vegetables, reserving marinade for basting.
 On six metal or soaked wooden skewers, alternately thread beef and vegetables.

-- Grill, covered, over medium heat or broil 4 in. from heat 9-12 minutes on each side or until beef reaches desired doneness and vegetables are crisp-tender, turning occasionally.
+- Grill kabobs, covered, over medium heat or broil 4 in. from heat 10-15 minutes or until beef reaches desired doneness and vegetables are crisp-tender, turning occasionally.
 Baste with reserved marinade during the last 5 minutes.
 Yield: 6 servings.

 Originally published as Vegetable Steak Kabobs in Taste of Home December/January 2004, p22

 Enjoy this recipe with a full-bodied red wine such as Cabernet Sauvignon, Merlot or Syrah.